openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * multiple Credentials of different types/doctypes bound to the same proof, or
 * multiple Credentials of the same type/doctype bound to different proofs, or
-* multiple Credentials of the different types/doctypes bound to different proofs.
+* multiple Credentials of different types/doctypes bound to different proofs.

-Note: "type" and "doctype" are terms defined by an individual Credential format.
+Note: "type" and "doctype" are terms defined by individual Credential formats.
 For details, see (#format_profiles).

 The Wallet MAY send one Batch Credential Request to the Batch Credential Endpoint to request the following in the Batch Credential Response: